kiss-oliver/bead/doc/usecases.md

     /somepath/hello$ cat output/greeting
     Hello World!

-## Package the data and send to an outside collaborator
+## Package the data and send it to an outside collaborator

 Save our new bead: